You have heard horror stories about appliances and other household products not being available for months on end.

 Added to supply problems is the nature of the unique structure of the appliance supply chain.
 Many appliance stores or dealers operate on a just-in-time inventory basis, meaning you buy the appliance, then they pick it up locally and deliver it to you.

 Given there is no local inventory anywhere, an appliance dealer now has a 6-12 month supply issue.

 Many local and regional stores will have a hard time surviving this.
 Appliance stores also need aggressive purchasing and tons of warehousing along with certain flexibility across many brands.

 That can't be built quickly.

-Warehousing is also at a chronic shortage in New England.
+Warehousing is also in a chronic shortage in New England.
 You cannot lease a warehouse in our area.
 We will be building one.
 Hopefully, it will be opened in 2022.

 In just ten years, the cost is almost six times more than our original warehouse on a per square foot basis.